TIMELINE

 2010

 Receives the Recession award for best Danish concert in 2009 while the Hospital Cafeterias album tops several lists for best 2009 albums (sites such as Geiger, Undertoner and Transmission).
 Contributes to the anthology Five Years of Literature in March.
-Performs an instrumental opening for the exhibition Re-Modelling the World (a retrospective featuring works of Danish artist Bjørn Nørgaard) at The Danish National Gallery in April.
+Performs an instrumental opening for the exhibition Re-Modelling the World (a retrospective featuring works of Danish artist Björn Nörgaard) at The Danish National Gallery in April.
 In June the dvd Totem/Nattens Engel is released.
 In August Hall performs with the internationally recognized classic accordeonist Bjarke Mogensen at both Nyborg Slot (a Danish castle) and at Schubertiaden in Roskilde.
 During the same month he contributes to the book Something Rotten! subtitled “Punk in Denmark: Painting, Music, Literature 1977–85”.
-In September he releases his first piece of fictional work since his literary breakthrough with The Last Romantic, the new novel Kinoplex which is also published as an audiobook including a new soundtrack written and produced by himself in collaboration with Christian Skeel.
+In September he releases his first piece of fictional work since his literary breakthrough with The Last Romantic, the novel Kinoplex which is also published as an audiobook including a new soundtrack written and produced by himself in collaboration with Christian Skeel.
 Later that month Live at St. Paul’s is issued, a dvd-recording of his critically acclaimed concert performance at Saint Paul’s, and so is the Pesteg Dred/SS-Say cd I Have Seen You through the Years, Worn by Different Faces.
 Contributes to the anthology Subculture in October, the same month where he performs Kinoplex – Fragments of a Memory Journal at The Music Theatre of Copenhagen.
 At the same time Hall’s tv-show Salon Midwelt premiers on the Danish DK4 channel, a highbrow talkshow sent once a week during October and November.
-In October the original Pesteg Dred album is furthermore released as a special vinyl edition in America.
+In October the original Pesteg Dred album is furthermore released in a special vinyl edition in North America.

 2011